Every valid COA is lab-certified and cryptographically signed.

 Try it on a real COA right now

 The fastest way to understand what's happening is to scan the QR code on any Purity Analytics report — or click through to the live verify website and pull up one of the production COAs.
+A COA is valid only after lab certification and Purity Analytics signing are both complete.

-Educational use, no reliance, and liability limits.
+Research-use-only, no reliance, and liability limits.

 - Official standards, signed lab records, applicable law, and qualified professional review control.